 Q: How do I know which diet is right for me?

-Kelly: In general, a Mediterranean diet is recommended to help prevent and manage chronic disease.
+Issokson: In general, a Mediterranean diet is recommended to help prevent and manage chronic disease.
 However, there is no one diet that can meet the needs of everyone.
 Diet needs are very individual and can depend on many factors—including age, current medical conditions, medications, intestinal function, and more.
 A registered dietitian can help tailor a diet that meets your individual needs.

 Q: How many times a day should I be eating?

-Kelly: Again, this varies and depends on your goals, medical needs, etc. For example, recent studies suggest that intermittent fasting may be beneficial for weight loss and longevity.
+Issokson: Again, this varies and depends on your goals, medical needs, etc. For example, recent studies suggest that intermittent fasting may be beneficial for weight loss and longevity.
 On the other hand, people with nausea or reflux may benefit from smaller and more frequent meals.

 “No foods should be considered off limits.”